BrookJeynes/CSharp-Tafe-Course/README.md

 <br>

-For this example project we will create a new .cs file with the name "Project 1: Structure" <br>
+For this example project we will create a new .cs file with the name "Project 1: Structure". <br>

 ```bash
 ~$ mkdir "project1 structure"